Identifying overlapping terrorist cells from the Noordin Top actor-event network: Simulation study

 \section{Simulation study}

-In our simulation study we compare the following algorithms: (i) the proposed model, \texttt{manet}, which uses a finite mixture of Bernoulli distributions with overlapping components (as implemented in the package \texttt{manet}); (ii) a finite mixture model of Bernoulli distribution with $K=K^{\star}$ non-overlapping components, named \texttt{mixtbern}, (iii) a variational method implementing the MixNet model of \cite{daudin2008mixture}, implemented in the R package \texttt{mixer}, which is a special case of the binary SBM proposed by \cite{nowicki2001estimation} and (iv) \texttt{blockmodels}, proposed by \cite{leger2015blockmodels}.
+In this section, we perform a simulation study where we compare the following algorithms: (i) the proposed model, \texttt{manet}, which uses a finite mixture of Bernoulli distributions with overlapping components (as implemented in the package \texttt{manet}); (ii) a finite mixture model of Bernoulli distribution with $K=K^{\star}$ non-overlapping components, named \texttt{mixtbern}, (iii) a variational method implementing the MixNet model of \cite{daudin2008mixture}, implemented in the R package \texttt{mixer}, which is a special case of the binary SBM proposed by \cite{nowicki2001estimation} and (iv) \texttt{blockmodels}, proposed by \cite{leger2015blockmodels}.